coatsy/coding-workshop/maze/maze6.md

 ## Timer

-Add a countdown timer to make it a bit harder to finish the maze
+Add a countdown timer to make it a bit harder to finish the maze.

+> **Hint** use the game object and start a timer

 ## Bonus objects